 With insurance rates already high for drivers with a cleaning driving record, it is important to fight your New York speeding ticket to keep your rate as low as possible.
 Another thing you can do to keep your rates low is to take the driver safety class.
 This 6-hour class will take 4 points off your New York point total plus save you 10% off your auto insurance.

 As discussed above, there are, therefore, three very good reasons to fight your NYS speeding ticket even if you have an otherwise clean record.
-If you have any questions about fighting these tickets, try visiting our web site for more helpful information.
+If you have any questions about pleading not guilty to a speeding ticket in NY, or how to fight a speeding ticket in NY, try visiting our website for more helpful information.